maxpatiiuk/eecs-448-battleship/documentation/README.md

 ```

 Configure a reverse proxy (e.x Nginx) that would serve eecs-448-battleship
 folder on a public URL and handle the SSL certificate.
+Have players connect
+to the public instance to play with each other.

 ## Documentation Generation